 The Vans resided together in their 57-room Roundwood Manor mansion at Hunting Valley, near Cleveland.
 Neither ever married.
 Mantis died in 1935.
-Oris suffered a fatal a heart attack while on a train in 1936, leaving this earth with a net worth of only \$3,000.
+Oris suffered a fatal a heart attack while on a train in 1936, passing with a net worth of only \$3,000.